Guide: Islands

 - 50% WASM binary size reduction, which means measurable improvements in time to interactivity and initial load times for clients.

-s doesn’t need all the hydration IDs and other boilerplate added. - Reduced data serialization costs.
+- Reduced data serialization costs.
 Creating a resource and reading it on the client means you need to serialize the data, so it can be used for hydration.
 If you’ve also read that data to create HTML in a

 Suspense